On a notion of "Galois closure" for extensions of rings: -closure commutes with base change

 \begin{remark}{\em For example, we have:}

 \end{remark}

 Since for any $b\in B$ and $k\in\N$ we have $s_k(bx)=b^ks_k(x)$, it follows by induction on $m$ that the values of all expressions of the form $s_m(a)$ ($0\leq m\leq n)$ for $a\in A$ are determined by the values of $s_i$ ($i\leq m$) on a basis for $A$ as a $B$-module.
-We conclude that the ideal $I(A,B)$ in $A^{\otimes k}$ is indeed generated by the relations (\ref{fundrels}), where {$a$ ranges over a $B$-basis of $A$}.
-In particular, Theorem~1 follows in the case where we are considering only ring extensions $A$ that are free of rank $n$ over a base ring $B$.
+As the elementary symmetric polynomials $e_i$ also satisfy these same general relations as the $s_i$, we conclude that the ideal $I(A,B)$ in $A^{\otimes k}$ is generated by the relations (\ref{fundrels}), where {$a$ ranges over a $B$-basis of $A$}.
+In particular, Theorem~1 follows in the case where we are considering only ring extensions $A$ that are free of rank $n$ over~$B$.

 Of course, the above argument can be modified slightly to handle the case where $A$ is {locally} free of rank $n$ over $B$.
 Indeed, in this case $A$ is still a finitely-generated $B$-module (see Footnote~2).
 The above argument then shows that $I(A,B)$ is generated by the relations (\ref{fundrels}) where $a$ runs through any set of generators for $A$ as a $B$-module.
 The assertion of Theorem~1 then follows in this generality as well.